 Two-stroke engines don’t have a separate chamber for the oil, so it must be mixed with the fuel in proper amounts.
 The specific ratio depends on the vehicle and is found in the owner’s manual.
 Two of the most common ratios is 50:1 and 32:1 with the 50 and 32 referring to the amount of gasoline to one part of oil.
 A four-stroke engine has a separate compartment for the oil and doesn’t require mixing.
 This is one of the easiest ways to tell the difference between the two types of engines.

 Another method of identifying the two is by the sound.
-Two-stroke engines are often loud with a high-pitched rumble while the four-stroke engine emits more of a soft purring noise.
+Two-stroke engines are often loud with a high-pitched buzz, while a four-stroke engine emits more of a soft humming noise.
 Two-stroke engines are often seen in lawnmowers and performance off-road vehicles (like motorcycles and snow mobiles), while four-stroke engines are what you’ll find powering on-road vehicles and high performance large displacement engines.